pyprsd/numerical-methods/README.md

   - Length of a Curve
 # 9. finite difference
 # 10. numerical differentiation
+  - Physical Problems for Numerical Differentiation
+  - Prerequisites to Numerical Differentiation
+  - Numerical Differentiation of Continous Functions
+  - Numerical Differentiation of Functions at Discrete Data Points
 # 11. Numerical integration
   - Physical Problems for Integration
   - Prerequistes to Numerical Integration